JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

-Looking at the Figure 19, we see that there are some similarities to the previous example in which open and closed hi-hats were played, but there are some differences to point out as well.
+Looking at Figure 19, we see that there are some similarities to the previous example in which open and closed hi-hats were played, but there are some differences to point out as well.

 ![Quantum Music Playground screenshot](/Users/James.Weaver@ibm.com/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/quantum-dj-max/images/v095/twinkle_snare_qmp.png)